 Pot Roast Seasoning

-Use a beef arm roast, a slow cooker, and this easy Pot Roast Seasoning recipe to create the best pot roast with gravy you have ever eaten.
+Use a beef roast, a slow cooker, and this easy Pot Roast Seasoning recipe to create the best pot roast with gravy you have ever eaten.
+GASP!
+I even skip the browning step.
+No dirty pan.
+No splattered oil.

 Ingredients for Pot Roast Seasoning.